ZcashFoundation/zebra/book/src/dev/rfcs/0005-state-updates.md

 - Each `*_anchors` stores the anchor (the root of a Merkle tree) of the note commitment tree of a certain block.
-We only use the keys since we just need the set of anchors, regardless from where they come from.
+We only use the keys since we just need the set of anchors, regardless of where they come from.
 The exception is `sprout_anchors` which also maps the anchor to the matching note commitment tree.
 This is required to support interstitial treestates, which are unique to Sprout.